- Annual Conference

 Please note: conference registration fees are separate from membership dues (you may pay both at one time).

-Students from the host institution who are not on the program may attend sessions and non-fee activities without paying the registration fee or membership dues (although they are invited to join PAMLA at our very reasonable student rate).
+Students and faculty from the host institution who are not on the program may attend sessions and non-fee activities without paying the registration fee or membership dues (although they are invited to join PAMLA at our very reasonable rates).

 Paper Proposals and Presentations: